quill-project/.github/profile/README.md

 - [`cli`](https://github.com/quill-project/cli) - The Quill command line interface and package manager.
 - [`vscode-quill`](https://github.com/quill-project/vscode-quill) - The Quill Visual Studio Code extension.
 - [`std-c`](https://github.com/quill-project/std-c) - The C implementation of the Quill standard library.
+- [`std-js`](https://github.com/quill-project/std-js) - The Javascript implementation of the Quill standard library.
 - [`std`](https://github.com/quill-project/std) - Functionality of the Quill standard library shared across all compiler backends.
 Should not be used directly - instead, a backend-specific implementation should be used (such as [`std-c`](https://github.com/quill-project/std-c)).
 - [`bootstrap`](https://github.com/quill-project/bootstrap) - The now obsolete bootstrap compiler for Quill written in Javascript used to originally get the language running.